Affiliate Manual and Resources

 Because each Affiliate operates under MCF’s legal nonprofit status, it is important MCF ensures consistency in messaging, including proper disclosures.
 This also allows MCF to provide help and guidance as needed.

 MCF has technical and professional expertise available for any Affiliate wanting to expand their existing communications and marketing initiatives.
-Please contact the Communications and Outreach Manager for assistance.
+Please contact the Director of Communications for assistance.

 According to IRS regulations, the assets of a community foundation must be used exclusively for charitable purposes.
 For community foundations, this is most commonly demonstrated through grants awarded by the foundation to other charitable organizations and particularly organizations that qualify as public charities.